groupdocs-watermark/GroupDocs.Watermark-Docs/net/developer-guide/advanced-usage/adding-watermarks/add-watermarks-to-diagram-documents/existing-objects-in-diagram-document.md

 url: watermark/net/existing-objects-in-diagram-document
 title: Existing objects in diagram document
 weight: 1
-description: The watermarks in Visio documents are usually represented by shapes.
-But sometimes document headers and footers can also be used to display text that can be considered as the watermark
+description: This article explains that how to to find and remove watermarks of both types in Visio document.
 keywords: watermarks in visio
 productName: GroupDocs.Watermark for .NET
 hideChildren: True